elalienx/lendo-shopping-cart/README.md

 ## Installation

-To run locally clone this repository into your computer and then:
+To run locally, clone this repository into your computer and then:

 1. Install dependencies using `npm clean-install` to ensure using the same versions as the project.
 1. Run using `npm run dev`